Franconia–Springfield station: History

 Prior to construction by WMATA, Franconia–Springfield station was the site of Franconia Station, a standard railroad station built by the Richmond, Fredericksburg and Potomac Railroad.
 It was built in 1870 and demolished in 1952.
 Original Metro plans called for separate stations for Franconia and Springfield, but before 1979 – due to the expense and complications of running separate branches – plans had changed to combine the two stations into one.
 In 1979 the "Franconia" station was renamed "Franconia–Springfield".

 In 1981, WMATA held a series of public hearings to discuss issues related to the expansion of the then Yellow Line to Springfield by 1986, although the project was unfunded at that time.
+In 1983, the rail section between National Airport and via was completed.
+WMATA made a last-minute swap to the line assignments of the southern branches beyond King Street, originally Yellow for Franconia–Springfield and Blue for Huntington, to save on required railcars due to a serious railcar shortage at the time.
+Subsequently, the new track section was served by the Yellow Line instead of the Blue Line at its opening, while the Blue Line ended at National Airport until 1991, when the only intermediate station on the Franconia–Springfield branch (Van Dorn Street station) opened and it was extended to terminate there.
+Initially intended to be a temporary arrangement, the change was never reversed.
 By 1987, the Northern Virginia Transportation Commission began to evaluate whether or not state funding would be necessary to complete the station as federal funding was not guaranteed at that time.
 By 1991, funding for the expansion was secured and plans for the station, parking garage, and other commuter facilities were approved by the Metro board.